Urgent Care for UTIs: Your Guide to Quick Relief and Recovery

 - Nitrites (produced by some bacteria)

-- Leukocyte esterase (an enzyme that suggests the presence of white blood cells)
+- Leukocyte esterase (this is an enzyme that indicates the presence of leukocytes)

-In some cases, a urine test may be needed to identify the bacteria causing the infection and determine the best antibiotic treatment.
+Sometimes it may be necessary to take a urine test in order to identify the bacteria causing the infection and find the most effective antibiotic treatment.

 Treatment Options